wchowdhu/textual-entailment-recognition/README.md

 # Outputs

 All the model outputs can be found in the `output` directory.
+The `predictoins/1` folder contains the model predictions using all the back-translations and `predictions/0.4` contains predictions using only 40% of the back-translated examples.